 Sometimes it takes just as much time to prepare something out of a box as it does to make it from scratch.
 Other times, a convenience version may be a good alternative.
 It really depends on the individual and their particular situation.
 This section gives people the ability to try convenience foods (we all have to start somewhere) with the option of trying to make the homemade/from scratch equivalent (recipes and instructions are provided).
 Do you enjoy making things from scratch?
 Or do you usually just open a can?
 Or are you somewhere in between?
 This will let you figure out what works for you.
 But either way, it’s a great opportunity to spend time in the kitchen and try out products that might be a good shortcut.

 We also feature healthier version cook-offs (where you take a classic recipe and put it up against a healthier version).

 This is for the culinary adventurous who are interested in trying new foods and uncommon ingredients.
 We feature unfamiliar foods (e.g. endive, asparagus, beets, leeks, Brussels sprouts, artichokes, quinoa, lentils, chickpeas, cauliflower) to encourage people to cook with it.
-Individuals have to incorporate the ingredient in a dish at least twice during a 14 day period and share how they used it, what recipe they used and their overall thoughts.
+Individuals have to incorporate the ingredient in a dish during a 14 day period and share how they used it, what recipe they used and their overall thoughts.

 Not all of us eat the same things so it’s a great opportunity to share your knowledge and familiarity of an ingredient with others (or push yourself outside of your comfort zone and try something new).